 To drill your dowel holes, use a bit slightly larger than the dowel dimension and put a collar on your drill to stop you from drilling all the way through your bottom shelf.
 You only need to drill in about 1/4", so placing even a piece of masking tape on your drill bit at 1/4" mark will let you know when you need to stop and pull your bit back out.

-GETTING STARTED section and other articles found under the BUILD tab in the menu on my site, it has valuable information about how to get started, tools and techniques.
+Before beginning to build, always check in on my site to make sure you have the most up to date set of plans, I occasionally update and change the plans to make the building process easier or to allow for less expensive purchasing of materials!
+Read through the entire set of instructions and all comments before beginning this project.
+If you print out or save plans, be sure to check in on my site to be sure you have the most up to date set of plans, as I occasionally update things for ease of building or buying.
+If you are new to building, read through the GETTING STARTED section and other articles found under the BUILD tab in the menu on my site, it has valuable information about how to get started, tools and techniques.
 If you are unfamiliar with the finishing process, visit my Finishing school for some tips and tricks for painting like a pro and for special finishing practices.
 Use glue to secure your joints and Consider Painting or Staining individual sections prior to assembling.
 This makes the paint application virtually flawless.
 Coat with a spray on Poly or Wipe on Poly to protect your finish and your piece and it will last for ages.
 Adhere to all safety standards and guidelines, and be sure you follow safety protocol throughout your build.
 If you are unsure about whether you are building safely, run a quick online search for the tool or technique you are using, or contact me via email or post to the forum before you move ahead.
 My contact info can be found in the menu of my site.